DOI-USGS/sfrmaker/README.md

           - boundaryclipsrouting.txt (for segments intersecting model boundary)
           - 'NHD_intersect_edited.shp'

-Look at boundary_manualfix_issues.txt output file and find COMIDs that leave and reenter the domain.
-Fix them in Flowlines (from input file) and in river_explode.py.
+Look at boundary\_manualfix\_issues.txt output file and find COMIDs that leave and reenter the domain.
+Fix them in Flowlines (from input file) and in river\_explode.py (if necessary).

+Then rerun  CleanupRiverCells.py (if edited any of river\_explode.py) and intersect.py.

+Once runs through with no manual fix messages, move on.

+##### 5b) Run JoinRiverElevs.py
+Run this code after steps 2-4 such that fix\_comids.txt is empty.
+This code joins river\_elevs.dbf with river_explode.shp resulting in the file ELEV as identified in the main input file.
+This ELEV file is required later by RouteStreamNetwork.py
 ##### 6) run RouteStreamNetwork.py
 (note: this may take hours to run with large models/dense stream networks)